This is the second in a series of eight sections.

 Inner nature is the term Sri Aurobindo uses for that part of the being which is not fully accessible to an individual in his or her ordinary waking consciousness.
 The word inner might give the impression that one is dealing only with a small, dark, and purely private territory.
 According to Sri Aurobindo, the opposite is true: The inner nature (a) is vaster and more luminous than the outer nature; (b) has access to broader and higher ranges of experience and knowledge; and (c) is more, not less, connected to others and the rest of the world (LD, pp. 442, 554–564).

 It may be good to realise that people who have not developed a sufficiently deep awareness of their inner states and processes will tend to call only their immediately visible behaviour their "outer nature", and they will call whatever else they know of themselves, their "inner being".
 Because Sri Aurobindo's reference point is much further inside, he calls the little that most people know of themselves the outer nature (e.g., Sri Aurobindo, LY–I, pp. 84-85), and he includes only that part of human nature that most people are not aware of at all in their inner being.
-For a more detailed discussion of what different people and cultures call outer and inner, please see in the Appendix the chapter on the centre and borders of the Self .
+For a more detailed discussion of what different people and cultures call outer and inner, please see in the next section of this chapter which deals with the centre and borders of the Self .

 Partial glimpses of the inner nature can be experienced through dreams.
 Dreams are, however, not really the "royal road" that Freud held them to be (2010, p.
 604).
 They are more like incidental cracks in the wall that separates the inner from the outer nature.
 To explore the inner nature systematically, an expert level of inner observation and training is required that, as has been discussed in the introduction, involves a relocation of one’s center of perception inwards.
 We'll have a closer look at those methods in the chapters on knowledge.